Responsible Mineral Sourcing

 (3) Agreements with Suppliers

-We request our suppliers to support our responsible mineral sourcing policies and also to comply with the Epson Group Supplier Guidelines and the Epson Supplier Code of Conduct (RBA Code of Conduct).
+We ask our suppliers to support our responsible mineral sourcing policies.
+We also ask them to comply with the Epson Group Supplier Guidelines and the Epson Supplier Code of Conduct (RBA Code of Conduct).
 In addition, we require our direct material suppliers to provide us with a written pledge to observe the Epson Supplier Code of Conduct (RBA Code of Conduct) and to cooperate with our mineral surveys.

 (4) Grievance Mechanism

-We have implemented a supplier whistleblowing system that our business suppliers can use to report mineral-related risks.
+We have installed supplier reporting systems that our business partners can use to report mineral-related risks.

-2. Identify and assess risks within the supply chain (step 2 in the five-step framework).
+2. Identify and assess risks in the supply chain (step 2 in the five-step framework)

 (1) Risk identification and assessment